JimBobSquarePants/EFBootstrap/README.md

     /// <summary>
     /// Encapsulates methods for persisting objects to and from data storage
-    /// using the Entity Framework Code First.
+    /// using the Entity Framework.
     /// </summary>
-    public class SiteEFSession : CodeFirstSession
+    public class SiteEFSession : ReadWriteSession
     {
         #region Constructors
         /// <summary>